Our Amazon Pay Web Component renders Amazon Pay in your payment form, and redirects the shopper to the Amazon website to complete the payment.

 Register for Amazon Pay

-Sign up for an Amazon Pay merchant account on the Amazon Pay website.
+Sign up for a merchant account on the Amazon Pay website.
 After the registration is complete, return to this page.
 Select the correct region for your account from the list below.

 - UK Registration — For merchants with a legal entity in the United Kingdom.